This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 - There is a vendor called looker who is also providing the tool.

-- The company Talend which is popular for their ETL tools also provides the Data Lake tool.
+- The company Talend which is popular for its ETL tools also provides the Data Lake tool.

 - Then, we have an open-source tool called Kylo from the Teradata company.
 The team called ‘Think Big’ team in Teradata company has developed this tool.